umccr/libica/openapi/docs/v2/docs/BundleDataApi.md

     format_code = "formatCode_example" # str | The codes of the formats to filter on. (optional)
     type = "FILE" # str | The type to filter on. (optional) parent_folder_id = "parentFolderId_example" # str | The IDs of parents folders to filter on.
 Lists all files and folders within the folder for the given ID, non-recursively. (optional) parent_folder_path = "parentFolderPath_example" # str | The full path of the parent folder.
 Should start and end with a '/'.
 Lists all files and folders within the folder for the given path, non-recursively.
-This can be used to browse through the hierarchical tree of folders, e.g. traversing one level up can be done by removing the last part of the path. (optional) creation_date_after = "creationDateAfter_example" # str | The date after which the data is created.
+This can be used to browse through the hierarchical tree of folders, e.g. traversing one level up can be done by removing the last part of the path.
+This does not work for contents from a linked folder apposed to individual linked files. (optional) creation_date_after = "creationDateAfter_example" # str | The date after which the data is created.
 Format: yyyy-MM-dd'T'HH:mm:ss'Z' eg: 2021-01-30T08:30:00Z (optional) creation_date_before = "creationDateBefore_example" # str | The date before which the data is created.
 Format: yyyy-MM-dd'T'HH:mm:ss'Z' eg: 2021-01-30T08:30:00Z (optional) status_date_after = "statusDateAfter_example" # str | The date after which the status has been updated.
 Format: yyyy-MM-dd'T'HH:mm:ss'Z' eg: 2021-01-30T08:30:00Z (optional)